praneels2005/Spotify_Project/readme.md

 # Spotify Playlist Generator

-Spotify Playlist Generator (also referred to as **Jam Genie**) is a full-stack tool that turns natural-language prompts and listening preferences into curated Spotify playlists.
-The Flask backend handles Spotify OAuth, talks to Google Gemini to propose tracks, and assembles playlists in the user’s Spotify account, while the Vite + React frontend guides users through authentication, preference capture, preview, and confirmation.
+PlaylistAI is a full-stack tool that turns natural-language prompts and listening preferences into curated Spotify playlists.
+The Flask backend handles Spotify OAuth, talks to Google Gemini to propose tracks, and assembles playlists in the user’s Spotify account, while the Typescript + React frontend guides users through authentication, preference capture, preview, and confirmation.

 ## Features
 - **AI-assisted track selection** using Google Gemini to translate moods, artists, and activity prompts into candidate songs.